 - What they pay attention to

 - What they perceive

 - How they act

 Some perceptive leaders may sense some of these differences and act accordingly.
-However, when people use a framework like the one developed at Team Engager to map out their team, things suddenly become clearer and it gets easier to find solutions.
+However, when people use a good framework to map out their team, things suddenly become clearer and it gets easier to find solutions.

 An executive team needed to define a long-term strategy and align short-term priorities accordingly.
 The team was composed of very strong personalities, each of whom passionately argued their vision.
 As the CEO wanted to get the team aligned and no-one would budge, they were stuck.

 Looking at the different motivational profiles in the team, it was obvious they were at different ends of the map.
 When taking their respective positions on the motivational focus map into account, the logic behind their arguments made more sense to everyone.
 Moreover, it allowed the executives to realise that being energised by some things often means focusing less on others.
 In other words, everyone has blind spots and that often their colleagues’ arguments fell right into their blind spot, hence their challenge to align.